OttoDIY/OttoNinja/README.md

 # Otto DIY

-This Repository have all open source Arduino sketch files and basic libraries for Otto DIY an interactive robot that anyone can make!
+This Repository have all open source Arduino sketch code files for Otto DIY an interactive robot that anyone can make!
 Otto walks, dances, makes sounds and avoids obstacles.
 It is completely and truly open source, Arduino compatible, programmable, 3D printable.

-This is the beginner version of Otto DIY, we decided to leave github for the main CODES and more advanced programmers that want to suport the project.
-For the latest changes please go and join our [Wikifactory](https://wikifactory.com/+OttoDIY/otto-diy) is a similar platform much more easy to use, visual and simple for all the community to collaborate.
+This is the beginner version of Otto DIY, we decided to leave github for the basic CODES and only developers that want to support the project.
+For the latest changes please go and join our [Wikifactory](https://wikifactory.com/+OttoDIY/otto-diy) where you will find instruction manuals, 3D files and more, it is a similar platform much more easy to use, visual and simple for all the community to collaborate.

 ## Interact with other Otto builders